 - have access to all information referring the case to the Student Life Office and all supporting documents (appropriately redacted), and;

 Complaints against a student may come from many possible sources, including: University Police; a housefellow or house staff member; members of the Housing and Dining staff or facility coordinator; members of the Carnegie Mellon community; or members of the community at large.
-If the complaint is a violation of university community standards, the dean of student affairs or his/her designee will choose the appropriate forum for reviewing the charges.
+If the complaint is a violation of university community standards, the dean of student affairs or designee will choose the appropriate forum for reviewing the charges.
 The violation and potential sanction will often dictate a forum for resolution.
-Forums for resolution include summary action, mediation, Residence Hall or Greek Judicial Board or the University Disciplinary Committee.
+Forums for resolution include summary action, administrative resolution, or Greek Community Standards Board or the University Disciplinary Committee.

 No matter what forum is selected for hearing the case, the community standards process is governed by the rules of procedure outlined below.
 In addition, each student is guaranteed certain privileges, including the opportunity to appeal the decision if circumstances warrant.
 The following are detailed descriptions of the appropriate uses and processes of the Carnegie Mellon hearing boards that serve in cases of alleged student misconduct.
 The boards are: